 - Topic of Inquiry

 - This subject is up to the teachers’ discretion as they can request students’ input to discover what will peak their learning interests.
-For example, it could be a general subject like Geography or more specific like learning the history of Singapore.
+For example, it could be a general subject like Geography or more specific topics such as learning the history of Singapore.

 - Personal Development Health and Physical Education (PDHPE)